jmendiara/grunt-gjslint/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-* v0.1.5
+* v0.1.6: Huge amount of files in windows support. @ganxiyun
-  * added fixjsstyle task
+* v0.1.5: added fixjsstyle task

-* v0.1.4
-  * bug fixing in filenames with whitespaces.
+* v0.1.4: bug fixing in filenames with whitespaces.
 Thanks to @moelders

-* v0.1.3
-    * bug fixing.
+* v0.1.3: bug fixing.
 Thanks to @dcantelar

-* v0.1.0
-  * First version
+* v0.1.0: First version

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/jmendiara/grunt-gjslint/trend.png)](https://bitdeli.com/free "Bitdeli Badge")